 Pascal Rekoert, a native of Gouda, Netherlands, trained at the Rotterdam Dance Academy (currently Codarts) and the High School of the Performing Arts, Amsterdam.
 In Europe he danced with Achanis (NL), Dancetheatre Arena, working with choreographers Suzy Blok, Christopher Steel, Conny Janssen, Thierry Smits &Kim van der Boon (NL), Tempo Dances (GB) and Bronkhorst & Jongewaard (NL).
 In 1998 he performed in The Fall, a piece by Truus Bronkhorst and Marien Jongewaard which garnered acclaim as "the dance document of the 90's," receiving the coveted Prix d’Auteur du Conseil Général de la Seine-Saint-Denis in Paris, France.

-Rekoert, who is currently the dance educator at Bronx Academy of Letters and College of Mount Saint Vincent in New York, has taught master classes throughout the US, Italy, Great Britain, the Netherlands, Switzerland, Mexico, Bolivia, and Thailand and has taught side-by-side with Madonna dancer “Slam” in 2003.
+Rekoert, who is currently the Dance Education Director at Central Connecticut State University, has taught master classes throughout the US, Italy, Great Britain, the Netherlands, Switzerland, Mexico, Bolivia, and Thailand and has taught side-by-side with Madonna dancer “Slam” in 2003.
 He has choreographed commercially for companies like Levi’s, Motorola, Dockers, PTT Dutch Royal Communications, L’Oreal Paris, Berenik, and Dutch celebrity designers Mart Visser and Dick van der Vlies.
 Since 2000, Rekoert has produced a wide variety of festivals and performance series in New York City: WestFest which featured companies from the UK, Israel, and Canada; The HATCH Presenting Series; The HATCHed Sequel Series; and the dance film series Canned Unicorn at The Rover SoHo.

 As a choreographer, Mr. Rekoert has presented his own work in theaters in Switzerland, Italy, Great Britain, Germany, Belgium, the Netherlands, and throughout the United States.
 In the Tri-State area Mr. Rekoert's most influential project was the hilarious Burger Nation, presented May 2004 at the Flea Theater NYC, and MaSs, performed at the 2006 International Wave Rising Festival (NY).
 Described as “magnetic and intricate,” (the Dutch Volkskrant, 2001) Mr. Rekoert’s work is known for its high artistic standards and innovative movement vocabulary.